 Boating deaths surged nearly 25 percent in 2020 compared to 2019, likely the highest number of U.S. boating fatalities in more than two decades.
-That should give all of us pause as boating season begins in earnest this Memorial Day weekend.
+That should give all of us pause as boating season is here.

 The reason for the uptick is simple: The Covid-19 pandemic fueled a massive increase in boating activity last year.
 The peak came during the summer months, when people who had been under pandemic-related lockdowns since March took to the water in record numbers.

 That surge—and the attendant increase in accidents—came after just three months of pandemic restrictions.
 Now the lockdown clock stands at 15 months, and all indications are that the coming boating season will be just as crowded as the last, if not even more so.

 The percentage of new boats sold to first-time buyers surged to 34 percent in 2020, while boating education plummeted, said Verne Gifford, Chief of the Coast Guard’s Boating Division in a May 17 presentation to the International Boating & Water Safety Summit.
 Hands-on boating courses and in-person instruction were almost completely unavailable during the peak months of the pandemic.
 Vessel safety checks fell by 72 percent.
 All these factors contributed to the dramatic increase in boating-related fatalities, Gifford said in a virtual keynote that included an early readout of the U.S. Coast Guard’s annual Recreational Boating Statistics data.
 The final report will be published in June.